janbaykara/env-var/README.md

 // The entire process.env object
 const allVars = env.get();

 // Returns a string.
-Throws an exception if not set const stringVar = env.get('STRING').required().asString();
+Throws an exception if not set or empty const stringVar = env.get('STRING').required().asString();

 // Returns an int, undefined if not set, or throws if set to a non integer value